Managing Director & Senior Partner, Director of the BCG Henderson Institute

 The study of algorithms also provides hints on strategies for preemptive innovation.
 Several types of problems can be solved with heuristics that, while sometimes counterintuitive, demonstrate when and how to pursue innovation.

 Much like with slot machines, the true value of potential innovations is uncertain, so it may be tempting to focus on those that promise the biggest short-term payoff.
 However, to maximize long-run performance, leaders should always preserve some resources to explore alternative offerings, regardless of where their business is in its life cycle.

 Similarly, business leaders should start with a wide scope when exploring new innovations and make “big moves” across the space of potential options, refining narrowly with “small moves” only once the best direction is clear.

 When making decisions at all levels of the business, leaders should not be afraid to inject some random variation and test the results empirically, rather than relying too much on analysis and intuition to design solutions.

 Preemptive innovation is a challenge for incumbent firms: short-term investor pressures can discourage investment, and past success tends to entrench the current business model.
-But some firms have managed not to box themselves into a corner: approximately 10% of large incumbents are still growing at double-digit rates.3 Notes: 3 Based on five-year growth for US companies with market capitalization greater than $20 billion.
-Here are some of the techniques they employ:
+But some firms have managed not to box themselves into a corner: approximately 10% of large incumbents are still growing at double-digit rates.

 Past performance is a poorer and poorer indicator of future success.
 In today’s highly complex business environment, failure can come faster than ever—so incumbent firms cannot be complacent.
 To avoid falling off Seneca’s cliff, it is crucial that business leaders look forward as well as backward, and invest in new sources of growth before the peak of their current models is imminent.